Personal Bankruptcy Solutions

 - IVAs promise to use ‘Government legislation to wipe out up to 60% of the debt’ yet much of those ‘savings’ are added back in fees.

-- The monthly payments are often prohibitive and are subject to constant review.
+- The monthly payments are often prohibitive and are subject to continuous review

-- However, they are often recommended to all and sundry, including those living in rented and holding down everyday jobs.
-For people who have few assets, IVAs are wretchedly expensive debt solutions.
+- However, they are often recommended to all, including those living in rented accommodation and holding down everyday jobs.
+For people who have few assets, IVAs might not be the correct solution

 - Is now done online and no court appearance is required

-- Ideal for those with persons with few assets and holding down everyday jobs, as there is essentially ‘nothing to lose’.
+- Ideal for those with few assets and holding down everyday jobs, as there is essentially ‘nothing to lose’.

 - Lasts for just 12 months, though people are often released earlier.